mem48/geocompr/main.md

 ### Note {-}

-It is important to note that spatial operations that use two spatial objects rely on both objects having the same coordinate reference system, a topic that was introduced in \@ref(coordinate-reference-systems) and which will be covered in more depth in Chapter 6.
+It is important to note that spatial operations that use two spatial objects rely on both objects having the same coordinate reference system, a topic that was introduced in \@ref(crs-intro) and which will be covered in more depth in Chapter 6.

 ## Spatial subsetting